Branding, moodboards & collection building for your clothing line

 Branding, moodboards & collectie-opbouw voor je kledinglijn

-Once your concept and target audience are clear, you can give your brand a visual form.
+Once your concept and target audience are clear, you can visually shape your brand.
 In this part of our guide, you will learn how to create moodboards, develop a recognizable style, and logically build your first collection.

 Branding is more than a logo or color.
-It is the complete identity of your clothing line — the style, atmosphere, and story that your customer recognizes immediately.
+It is the complete identity of your clothing line — the style, atmosphere, and story that your customer immediately recognizes.
 By bundling those elements into clear moodboards and an organized collection build-up, you lay the foundation for a strong brand that feels professional and consistent.

-In this phase, you make the step from strategy to design: the ideas become visual.
+In this phase, you make the leap from strategy to design: the ideas become visual.

 1. Creating moodboards: giving your brand visual direction